Ben Drowned: Publication

-However, by decoding a secret hidden cipher in Hall's YouTube account, investigative readers gained access to a website that led to the story's second arc, known as Moon Children.
+The second arc of Ben Drowned began when a user successfully decoded a hidden cipher on Hall's YouTube account and readers gained access to a website that led to the Moon Children arc.
 Despite it taking the appearance of an ordinary mid-2000s website, similar to Angelfire, readers were able to find hidden URLs and secret conversations between the website's users, depicting a narrative that the website was home to a Doomsday cult that was stuck in a time loop similar to the one serving as the main mechanic of Majora's Mask, with the website resetting itself every three days.
-Information found on the website on the third day could then be used by readers, either through online methods such as emails or by submitting videos of users playing specific songs from both The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora's Mask, to unlock an alternate path on the first day after the website reset.
+Information found on the website on the third day could then be used by readers, either through methods on the website (such as emailing certain users) or by submitting YouTube video responses of readers playing specific songs from both The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora's Mask to unlock alternate paths that weren't accessible originally.
 This arc was ended on a cliffhanger, with Hall announcing a hiatus on July 15, 2011.

-The story followed a strict publication schedule, with new content released over the course of two weeks, including videos posted on Hall's YouTube channel, themselves made using Project 64 and cheat codes taken from GameShark.
-The second arc was split into two separate parts, YSHDT (short for youshouldnthavedonethat.net) and Hubris, each of which covered a specific series of events.
+The third Ben Drowned arc, titled Awakening, began publication on March 17, 2020, coinciding with the 20th anniversary of The Legend of Zelda: Majora's Mask, with updates being provided every three days before settling into a weekly update schedule.
+The arc is split into two separate parts: Methods of Revolution and The Last Hero.
+The former incorporated elements of Hall's unmade feature-length film and is told through a live action found footage format, while the latter returned to Ben Drowned's roots and concluded the story using modified gameplay footage from Majora's Mask.
+Audience participation and agency played a much more significant role in Awakening than in any of the previous arcs; players had to make critical decisions as a group on how the story would progress and what decisions the protagonists made.
+After the death of Awakening's original protagonist, the arc primarily focuses on the story of Sarah, a new player who travels into the cartridge to try and free the trapped humans that had been digitized into the game.

 Upon its launch, the series garnered over 100,000 views in its first two days of publication; and as of 2020, it maintains a very high level of viewership, with over 2 million unique visitors in March, nearly eight years after completion of the first two arcs.

 In October 2017, Hall expressed interest in developing a third arc, also revealing he had anonymously created a second "popular" creepypasta series unrelated to Ben Drowned.

-The third Ben Drowned arc, titled Awakening, began publication on March 17, 2020, coinciding with the 20th anniversary of The Legend of Zelda: Majora's Mask, with updates being provided every three days before settling into a weekly update schedule.
-This arc is split into three separate parts: Awakening, Methods of Revolution (incorporating elements of Hall's unmade feature-length film of the same name), and The Last Hero, a resurgence of the original format of video publication where the current author of the videos would upload them to Jadusable's YouTube channel.
-The third part details the events surrounding Sarah, a new player who is trying to free the trapped souls of characters new and old.